Last updated: July 05, 2025

 - Resolved: This status indicates that the root cause of the issue has been identified and fixed.
 The resolved status has to be set manually in the Incident section.

 - Muted: This status hides the incident from your list.
 By default, any data quality issues associated with the incident will be muted for 60 days.
-If an incident is muted, DQO will not create a new one for 60 days.
+If an incident is muted, DQOps will not create a new one for 60 days.
 You can change the duration for muted incidents, by simply clicking the Configure button and changing the Incidents and Notifications settings.
 Muting the incident might be useful, when, for example, vendor’s data has been intentionally changed in comparison to the previous version.

 Text field content and format